-The CycloTricity engineering process revolves around the question of durability and how to extend the lifespan of the components used.
-Although our bikes are among the lightest created in the market, it’s vital not to make the common mistake of compromising on the robustness of the components.
+The Cyclotricity engineering process revolves around the question of durability and how to extend the lifespan of the components used.
+Although our bikes are among the lightest created in the market, it’s vital not to compromise on the robustness of the components.
 All our raw materials are tested in strictly controlled environments to ensure top and steady performance.
-Our engineering and procurement departments work closely together to get this key point right.
-As these materials and components move along the factory stations, they go through a series of tests both individually and as part of the final assembly.
+Our engineering and procurement departments work closely together.

 Although much of our work makes use of standard bike components, there are a lot of other components that we manufacture from scratch by ourselves making use of laser cut and CNC machined parts.
 These tend to be the elements of the bike that directly impact quality/durability and is usually carried out with the help of British engineering firms.